Safety and Preventative Measures in Centre

 - Increased cleaning of high touch point areas including bathrooms, food courts, doors, lifts and travelators

-- Sanitisation stations around the centre including at all entries and food courts
+- Dettol gel sanitisation stations around the centre including at all entries and food courts

-- Increased signage to support our community to social distance and follow all Department of Health guidelines
+- Increased signage to remind our community to social distance and follow all Department of Health guidelines

-- Revised seating in our food courts and other parts of the centre to support social distancing and the 4 square metres per person rule
+- There is revised seating in our food courts and other parts of the centre to support social distancing.
+Clear signage is in place and communicate this.

 - Queuing and crowd management in our food courts during busy times

-- Increased staff presence with COVIDSafe vests worn by our management teams to easily identify those who are able to support customers and community members.
+- Increased staff presence with blue COVIDSafe vests worn by staff to easily allow you to find help or assistance

 - Traffic tracker on our website to assist customers in planning their visit to avoid busy periods when they shop